davegallant/site/content/blog/setting-up-gitea-actions-with-tailscale/index.md

 [Gitea Actions](https://docs.gitea.com/usage/actions/overview) have made it into the [1.19.0 release](https://blog.gitea.com/release-of-1.19.0/).
 This feature had been in an experimental state up until [1.21.0](https://blog.gitea.com/release-of-1.21.0/) and is now enabled by default 🎉.

 So what are they?
 If you've ever used GitHub Actions (and if you're reading this, I imagine you have), these will look familiar.
-Gitea Actions essentially enable the ability to run github workflows on gitea.
-Workflows between gitea and github are not completely interopable, but a lot of the same workflow syntax is already compatible on gitea.
-You can find a documented list of [unsupported workflows syntax](https://docs.gitea.com/usage/actions/comparison#unsupported-workflows-syntax).
+Gitea Actions essentially enable the ability to run GitHub workflows on Gitea.
+Workflows between Gitea and GitHub are not completely interoperable, but a lot of the same workflow syntax is already compatible on Gitea.
+You can find a documented list of [unsupported workflow syntax](https://docs.gitea.com/usage/actions/comparison#unsupported-workflows-syntax).

 Actions work by using a [custom fork](https://gitea.com/gitea/act) of [nekos/act](https://github.com/nektos/act).
 Workflows run in a new container for every job.
 If you specify an action such as `actions/checkout@v4`, it defaults to downloading the scripts from github.com.
 To avoid internet egress, you could always clone the required actions to your local gitea instance.